Oracle Database | Entitle

 Create the integration in Entitle

-- Navigate to the Integrations page.
+- Log in to Entitle and go to the Integrations page.

 - Click Add Integration.